micromaomao/google-code-jam/README.md

-# Google Code Jam - my practise files
+# Mao's Google Code Jam practice files

 Materials for a live round are only published when that round ends, of course.